dcalc/WaLSAtools_fork/examples/python/Worked_examples__NRMP/README.md

-# Worked Examples: NRMP Synthetic Datasets
+# Worked Examples: NRMP Synthetic Datasets and Figures

 This directory contains example codes and synthetic datasets used to reproduce the figures featured in the *Nature Reviews Methods Primers* (NRMP) article on **Wave analysis tools**.
 These examples showcase the application of WaLSAtools to controlled synthetic data, providing a practical guide for analysing oscillatory signals.